tommcgurl/frontend-resources/README.md

     + Bower is a package manager for all of your client-side (browser) dependencies
     + Use bower to manage your angular, jquery, or bootstrap versions for example
 - [Ionic](http://ionicframework.com/)
-    + A front end SDK written with AngularJS and UI toolkit for creating awesome hybrid mobile apps
+    + A front end SDK written with Angular and UI toolkit for creating awesome hybrid mobile apps
     + Uses cordova to wrap app in a deployable native application
     + Super Super Awesome (See next entry).
 - [ng-Cordova](http://ngcordova.com/)